Welcome to Cindy and David's 2014 Adventures

 The largest British war cemetery in the world, Tyne Cot CWGC Cemetery was designed by Sir Herbert Baker.
 11,908 graves are registered within Tyne Cot, the sheer number of graves make it difficult to take in.

 Of this total 70% are unknown.
-On the wall at the back of the cemetery are the names of 34,927 soldiers who have no known grave and died from August 1917 to the end of the war - a continuation of the names inscribed on the Menin Gate
+On the wall at the back of the cemetery are the names of 34,927 soldiers who have no known grave and died from August 1917 to the end of the war - a continuation of the names inscribed on the Menin Gate.

 The town of Ypres in Belgium, a very busy visitor destination